eigerco/pallet-move/README.md

 }
 ```

-For a general overview and further details of the Move language, have a look at the [Move-Book](move-book).
+For a general overview and further details of the Move language, have a look at the [Move Book][move-book].

 ## Tutorial

-To dive quickly into the topic, explore our [simple tutorial](doc/tutorial.md).
+To dive quickly into the topic, explore our [simple tutorial][tutorial].

 ## Tech Guide